DeepProtein: Deep Learning Library and Benchmark for Protein Sequence Learning: Library and Benchmark

 At the core of deep learning lies the artificial neural network, a machine learning technique inspired by the architecture and functionality of the human brain.
-What distinguishes deep learning from other machine learning approaches is its exceptional capacity to recognize and analyze complex, nonlinear patterns in data, leading to enhanced performance and accuracy.
+What distinguishes deep learning from other machine learning approaches is its exceptional ability to recognize and analyze complex, non-linear patterns in data, leading to enhanced performance and accuracy.
 Concretely, we incorporate several cutting-edge neural network architectures into two groups: 1) sequential-based learning and 2) structural-based learning.
 Detailed model architectures are described as follows:

-\paragraph{Sequential based learning} It generally takes a sequence as an input, uses one-hot encoding to pre-encode the input characters.
-Such learning methods include convolutional neural network, recurrent neural network and transformers. \begin{itemize}[leftmargin=*] \item \textbf{Convolutional Neural Network (CNN) (One-dimensional)} captures the local patterns in the data features, commonly used to analyze images and text. \textbf{(One-dimensional) Convolutional neural network (CNN)} takes amino acid sequences as the input.
-CNN has four layers; the number of filters for the four layers is 32, 64, and 96 respectively.
+\textbf{Sequential based learning} It generally takes a sequence as an input and uses one-hot encoding to pre-encode the input characters.
+Such learning methods include convolutional neural networks, recurrent neural networks, and transformers. \begin{itemize} \item \textbf{Convolutional Neural Network (CNN) (One-dimensional)} captures the local patterns in the data features, commonly used to analyze images and text. \textbf{(One-dimensional) Convolutional neural network (CNN)} takes amino acid sequences as the input.
+CNN has four layers; the number of filters for the four layers is 32, 64, and 96, respectively.
 The kernel sizes are 4, 8, and 12, respectively.
-The convolutional layer is followed by a one-layer MLP (multi-layer perceptron) to produce the prediction, which is a scalar. \item \textbf{Recurrent Neural Network (RNN)} models sequence data and captures the long-term dependencies in the sequence data.
+The convolutional layer is followed by a one-layer MLP (multi-layer perceptron) to predict as a scalar. \item \textbf{Recurrent Neural Network (RNN)} models sequence data and captures the long-term dependencies in the sequence data.
 RNN has two well-known variants: long short-term memory networks (LSTMs)~\citep{hochreiter1996lstm} and gated recurrent units (GRU)~\citep{Cho2014-ur}.
 The difference between GRU and LSTM is that GRU simplifies LSTM by removing the cell state and reducing the number of gates.
 We use a two-layer bi-directional GRU following three-layer CNN as the neural network architecture.
 The dimension of the hidden state in GRU is set to 64.
 ReLU function is applied after each GRU or CNN layer.

 \item \textbf{Transformer}~\citep{vaswani2017attention} architecture leverages the power of self-attention mechanisms and parallel computation to enhance the neural network's capability and efficiency in handling sequence data.
 We use the transformer encoder to represent the amino acid sequence.
 Two layers of transformer architectures are stacked.
 The dimension of embedding in the transformer is set to 64.
 The number of attention heads is set to 4.
 The ReLU function is applied after each self-attention layer.
 LayerNorm is applied after MLP layers.